evelyn-tse/MI3-Project-3/README.md

 ## Section 3: Steps the group used and the instructions for reproducing the results:
 1. Gather Raw Data - We secured a complete dataset of camouflaged and non-camouflaged images from Trung-Nghia Nguyen's website on Camouflage Detection Research[1].
 This data is located in the DATA folder.
 2. Filter the Data - For both camouflaged and non-camouflaged images, we chose a subset of each, about 100 photos per category, and began labeling them.
 These images were chosen at random from the original dataset and moved into separate folders for testing.
 For each image chosen, we renamed the image to be the name of the object that should be identified.
-3. Run Object Detection Analysis - Using OpenCV, we ran the model on all the images and saved the results.
+3. Run Object Detection Analysis - Using ModelNetSSD, we ran the model on all the images and saved the results.
 4. Analyze Results - Use data, tables, and graphs to compare the results of object detection analysis on camouflaged and non-camouflaged images to note any differences in the model's accuracy to detect the correct object on the different types of images.

 ### References
 [1]	Nguyen, Long T. Nghia. (n.d.).
 Camouflage Detection Research.
 Available: https://sites.google.com/view/ltnghia/research/camo [Accessed April 11, 2024].

-[2] "Object Detection using OpenCV", AskPython, [n.d.].
-Available: https://www.askpython.com/python/examples/object-detection-opencv [Accessed April 11, 2024].